 There are so many things a crazy dance mum can get frustrated about.
 Why is my kid in the back row?
 Why wasn’t my dancer chosen for that troupe, why is that girl getting her pointe shoes and mine isn’t, why is that child competing in two age groups and mine is being held back or why is my child in the back row?
-What can you do about it – shoot off an email, make a phone call, vent to the other mums, think about volunteering at the dance school to try and curry some favour?
+What can you do about it – shoot off an email, make a phone call, vent to the other mums, think about volunteering at the dance school to try and curry some favor?
 Before you do any of these things, consider the following

 There are so many considerations for where a child is placed in a dance competition routine.
 First and foremost, a dance group is a team and just like any other team, every member has a role.
-Kids are chosen for the front row for a variety of reasons such as reliability, performance skills and timing There might be a child in the group who has excellent technical ability, a great face, but when they get on stage, with all the adrenaline, they race the music.
-This type of child might be perfect for the centre of the second row when they have someone to follow but no good for the front where they will mess up the timing for the whole group Some children get super nervous and perform so much better when there is someone to follow Dance teachers know these things and will try to take these kinds of factors into account when spacing a troupe
+Kids are chosen for the front row for a variety of reasons such as reliability, performance skills, and timing There might be a child in the group who has excellent technical ability, a great face, but when they get on stage, with all the adrenaline, they race the music.
+This type of child might be perfect for the center of the second row when they have someone to follow but no good for the front where they will mess up the timing for the whole group Some children get super nervous and perform so much better when there is someone to follow Dance teachers know these things and will try to take these kinds of factors into account when spacing a troupe

 Often, your child’s position in the troupe depends on their skill level If the choreography demands 5 people doing a left side aerial and your child has this skill, they will be on the left side in the formation required.
 This may mean they are in the back left corner for the whole dance break leading up to the aerial section.
 Similarly, patterning often relies on height.
 It can be frustrating for the taller child who is always at the back or the smaller child who is always on the end of the line but, again, it comes back to being part of a team

 Work ethic in class can also play a role in troupe placement.
-If a student has been working super hard in class, applying all their corrections and making great progress, the reward might be a front row billing.
+If a student has been working super hard in class, applying all their corrections, and making great progress, the reward might be a front-row billing.

 There are also times when your child is in the back row because at that moment in time, they just aren’t as good as the front row kids Maybe they are younger, at a different stage in their development, maybe they have less experience than the other team members or maybe, at this point in time they just aren’t up to the level of some of the other kids.
-They may have physical issues like limited turn or hypermobility to overcome.
+They may have physical issues like limited turnout or hypermobility to overcome.
 Does this mean they will never catch up?
 Certainly not!
 Lisa Curry Kenny, a dance mum whose daughter switched from gymnastics to dance sums up this situation perfectly.
 She notes that when her daughter swapped from gymnastics to dance she wondered why she was always in the back row.

 “When she finished gymnastics and started dancing, she would often ask me why she was always up the back of the group.
-I explained to her that it was because she was tall, but the more I watched her eisteddfods, the more I realised that it wasn’t necessarily because she was tall, it was because other more experienced dancers were better, more precise and refined.
+I explained to her that it was because she was tall, but the more I watched her eisteddfods, the more I realized that it wasn’t necessarily because she was tall, it was because other more experienced dancers were better, more precise, and refined.
 They really did deserve to be there.

 I remember one day telling Morgan if she wanted to dance in the front line, she would have to work harder..
 Everyday.”